Sunday Roasts In London

 If we had to name our favourite thing to do in London, foodie or otherwise, it would probably be heading to the pub for one of the city’s many incredible Sunday Roasts.
 The combination of a cosy pub, the Sunday papers, stuffing yourself silly, and drinking a few pints is hard to beat.
 If you’re hungover, then then the best Sunday Roast in London is usually the closest one to your house.
 If you want to eat a truly spectacular Sunday Roast, however, then there are a few restaurants and pubs in London that set the bar very high.

 From there, the veg, presentation, cuts of meat is all up for grabs.
-One of the best Sunday Roasts in London for us is at Blacklock, in Soho or Shoreditch, where the only sensible choice is to go “all in” – you’ll be presented with a huge platter of beef, lamb and pork, giant Yorkshire puddings, perfectly crispy roast potatoes, heritage carrots and sprouting broccoli, plus copious amounts of Blacklock gravy.
+One of the best Sunday roasts in London for us is at Blacklock, in Soho or Shoreditch, where the only sensible choice is to go “all in” – you’ll be presented with a huge platter of beef, lamb and pork, giant Yorkshire puddings, perfectly crispy roast potatoes, heritage carrots and sprouting broccoli, plus copious amounts of Blacklock gravy.

 Many of the best Sunday Roasts in London take a more traditional approach.
 Like everything at The Lanesborough, the Sunday roast is very bougie.
 From the expertly cooked joints of high-quality beef that are carved at your table from antique trolleys to the Champagne to pair with lunch – everything screams luxury.
 Brixton’s The Laundry is serving up some of the most classic Sunday roasts available to us in London, and you know how much we love a roast.
 Here, you can find classic cuts served with all the trimmings you need, including crispy roasties, minted peas, glazed carrots, seasonal squash and gravy.

-It’s all too easy to get stuck going to the same place every week but take a look at our guide below and hopefully you’ll discover something new to check it out amongst the many brilliant Sunday Roasts in central London, from London Bridge to Covent Garden, and in all four corners of the city.
+It’s all too easy to get stuck going to the same place every week but take a look at our guide below and hopefully you’ll discover something new to check it out amongst the many brilliant roasts in central London, from London Bridge to Covent Garden, and in all four corners of the city.

 Looking for a bit of luxury with your Sunday roast?
 Claridge’s Restaurant delivers it and then some.
 The menu offers a modern twist on the classics, with starters like ham hock terrine with pickles and brioche, French onion soup, and seabass & crab fishcake with tartare sauce.
 You’ve got plenty of options for the main event, including Norfolk black leg chicken with truffle stuffing, roasted rib of beef with horseradish purée and Yorkshire pud, porchetta with burnt apple purée, and celeriac & mushroom pithivier.
 Sides come for the table so you get plenty of roasties, glazed carrots, seasonal greens, cauliflower cheese and gravy too.
 And if you’ve still got room, indulge in a baked meringue tart or apple crumble with ice cream and custard, served family style.
 Given it’s the flagship restaurant of a five-star hotel, the service is exceptional – it’s the definition of hospitality – so prepare for a very special Sunday.